How to Know if a Boxer Puppy is Getting Enough Milk

 This can be extremely dangerous.
 The puppy or puppies should be bottle fed with a supplement (never use regular milk) and should be taken to the veterinarian right away to stop or prevent Hypoglycemia and/or dehydration.

 A puppy this young will not be able to eliminate on its own.
 The mother will lick the pup to stimulate the expulsion of bowel or urine.
-Do not be shocked if the Boxer mother then eats this.
+Do not be shocked if the dam then eats this.

 The newborn Boxer puppy will have its eyes closed.
 They will stay this way for about 10 to 15 days.
 The umbilical cord will still be damp and certainly not ready to fall off.